 Gillis expects the computer chip shortage and other repercussions of the pandemic will ease-up by the end of the year or early 2022.

 If you need to buy now, shop around by asking several dealerships in your area to provide competitive bids on the make and model of vehicle you want.
 Even if the car you want is in short supply, the only way to obtain the best price for it is to force dealers to compete with one another.
 Click here for instructions from Checkbook on how to collect bids.

 Gillis also offered this advice:

-- Decline the extended warranty.
+Decline the extended warranty.
 Today’s new car warranties are very good and extended service contracts (they’re not really warranties) are not only expensive, but if they actually paid off for most people, they wouldn’t be the big profit centers that they are.
+Plus, Checkbook found many vehicle service contracts have big coverage gaps and often work hard to decline claims.
 Instead, plunk those service contract dollars in a special savings account to draw on if you need after-warranty repairs.

 Tip: When I bought my new car last year, I had my old car appraised by CarMax before I went to sign the paperwork.
 The price the dealer offered me was $1,000 less than the CarMax price.
 They agreed to meet the CarMax offer.
 That saved me the hassle of selling the car myself, and lowered the final price which saved me money on the sales tax.

 Again, If You Can, Wait